 - Coffee to Water ratio is much higher in the range of 7:1

-As per some of the researches, cold brews taste best when made with a French Press.
-So one doesn’t need buy a new system for cold brew.
-Same French press can be used for making both cold and hot brew.
-Here is quick guide for making a cold brew with your French Press.
+As per some research findings, cold brews taste best when made with a French Press.
+So one doesn’t need to buy a new system for a cold brew.
+The same French press can be used for making both cold and hot brew.
+Here is a quick guide to making an iced brew with your French Press.

-How To Make Cold Coffee With French Press
+How to Make Iced Coffee with French Press?

 Choice of Coffee Beans:

 Take 2-3 cups of coffee beans and grind them.
 Fresh ground coffee has clearly a much better taste, aroma and overall experience than pre-ground coffee.
-The difference is so much evident that even non regular coffee drinkers are able to differentiate.
-Knowing the importance of freshly ground coffee, go for whole beans instead of pre ground beans.
-If you don’t have budget to buy burr grinder then you can grind it with a cheaper local blade grinder.
+The difference is so much evident that even the non-regular coffee drinkers are able to differentiate.
+Knowing the importance of freshly ground coffee, go for whole beans instead of pre-ground beans.
+If you don’t have the budget to buy burr grinder then you can grind it with a cheaper local blade grinder.

 Keep the plunger on top of the French press.
 While keeping the plunger straight press it down real slow.
 Grounds will slip out of the sides if the plunger is not kept vertical.
 Just use gentle arm pressure to avoid any dust entering the grind.

-- Brewing: Now keep the French press in fridge and store it for 12 hours.
+- Keep the French press in the fridge and store it for 12 hours.
 Patience is the key when it comes to cold brew!

 That’s it!
-Your delicious cold brew made from French press is ready to serve.
-Once you are done, do not forget to clean up your French press well or else you will loose on taste in your next coffee cup!
+Your delicious cold brew made from your French press is ready to serve.
+Once you are done, do not forget to clean up your French press well or else you will lose the taste in your next cup of coffee!